rrthomas/pdfjam-extras/README.md

 These scripts are explicitly **not supported**.
 Any and all issues reported for these scripts, via GitHub, will simply be left open.
 (Unless, of course, someone else decides to support the scripts in a repository of their own.)

-I make the scripts available here just in case someone might find them useful.
-(If somebody else wants to improve and maintain these scripts as a separate package for distribution in future, then that's fine by me of course!)
-Licensed under GPL: see the file COPYING for details.
+I make the scripts available
+here just in case someone might find them useful.

+If somebody else wants to
+improve and maintain these scripts as a separate package for distribution in future, then that's fine by me of course! (and it would be warmly welcomed)

+Licensed under GPL: see the file
+COPYING for details.
 These scripts are provided with **absolutely no warranty of fitness for any purpose whatsoever**.

-The wrapper scripts are:
+**The wrapper scripts are:**

 - `pdfnup`, `pdfpun`
 - `pdfjoin`